oluwakeye-john/personal/README.md

-# 💻Oluwakeye John

-### Stuck in an infinite loop ➰ of building products.
+### 💻 I'm a dev, stuck in an infinite loop ➰ of building products.

 Hey there, I am a Web and Mobile App Developer who loves building fast, intuitive and performance-driven applications.